 The health and safety of residents, visitors and staff were promoted and protected.
-Environmental and individual risk assessments and safety assessments were on file which had recently been reviewed.
+The inspector reviewed environmental and individual risk assessments and safety assessments on file which had recently been reviewed.
+There were a schedule of checklists regarding health and safety, fire and risk which were completed on a monthly basis.
 There were arrangements in place for investigating and learning from incidents and adverse events involving the residents.
+The inspector reviewed a record of all incidents and accidents in the centre in the preceding sox month period.
+Overall, there were a low number of incidents in the centre.
+These were reviewed by the person in charge and where required, learning was shared with the staff team and risk assessments were updated to mitigate against any reoccurence.